TimothyStiles/how-to-research-almost-anything/01-download-moocs.md

 This should do the same thing as edx-dl. **Don't forget to unsubscribe from your coursera course unless you want to lose *$50* a month!**

-This has been a part of my *How to Research Almost Anything* blog series.
-Check out the links below and be sure to follow me [@timothystiles](https://twitter.com/TimothyStiles) on twitter to get updates about my latest posts!

 ## Conclusion
-This has been a part of my *How to Research Almost Anything* blog series.
+This has been a part of my *How to Research Almost Anything* tutorial series.
 Check out the links below and be sure to follow me [@timothystiles](https://twitter.com/TimothyStiles) on twitter to get updates about my latest posts!

 1. [How to download tutorials and course material from youtube, edx, and coursera.](01-download-moocs.md)
 2. [How to find almost any book with libgen and the gutenburg project.](02-find-almost-any-book.md)